FMensurado/fuga/README.md

 ## To Run

-The executable file is `fuga`, so to run it:
+The executable file is `fuga`.
+However, to run it properly, you must use tools/try:

-    $ ./fuga
+    $ tools/try

 This opens up an interactive interpreter.
 To run a Fuga file, specify the filename:

-    $ ./fuga filename.fg
+    $ tools/try filename.fg